Mbok166/Laptops-Website/README.md

 - 👀 I’m interested in ... programming
 - 🌱 I’m currently learning ...at kisii natinal polytechnic
 - 💞️ I’m looking to collaborate on .. web development
-- 📫 How to reach me ...mbokpheddy@gmail.com or whatapp me 0799897225
+- 📫 How to reach me ...mbokpheddy@gmail.com or What App me 0799897225
 - 😄 Pronouns: ...very responsible
   :